A topic from the subject of Organic Chemistry in Chemistry.

 3. Chromatography

-3. Allow the solvent to migrate up the paper by capillary action.
+3. Close the developing chamber to prevent solvent evaporation and allow the solvent to migrate up the paper by capillary action.
+This may take several hours.

-1. Once the solvent has reached near the top of the paper, remove it from the chamber.
+1. Once the solvent front has nearly reached the top of the paper (approximately 1-2 cm from the top), remove the paper from the chamber.

 Key Procedures:

-• Carefully applying the amino acid solutions to the start line
+• Precise application of amino acid solutions to the start line using a micropipette or capillary tube

-• Using a suitable solvent system for the amino acids being separated
+• Using a suitable solvent system that is appropriate for the specific amino acids being separated

-• Visualizing the separated amino acids under UV light
+• Proper visualization of the separated amino acids using a UV lamp or ninhydrin solution

 Significance:

-This experiment demonstrates the separation of amino acids based on their different physical and chemical properties.
+This experiment demonstrates the separation of amino acids based on their different polarities (and thus their interaction with the solvent and the paper).
 Paper chromatography is a simple and effective technique that can be used to identify and analyze amino acids in biological samples.
-It also provides insight into the basic principles of separation techniques used in biochemistry.
+It also provides insight into the basic principles of separation techniques used in biochemistry, such as thin layer chromatography (TLC) and high-performance liquid chromatography (HPLC).

 Share on: